 Effective fire stopping relies on using the correct components to safeguard the fabric of your building.

-Octopus is partnered with Hilti, a market leader for fire stopping solutions.
-This supplier offers a wide catalogue of sealants, sprays, sleeves, blocks, plugs, collars, discs, cushions, foams, and other accessories, all of which are designed to stop the spread of smoke and fire.
+Octopus is partnered with market leaders.
+These suppliers offer a wide range of coated mineral wool batts, sealants, collars, sprays, sleeves, blocks, plugs, discs, cushions, foams, and other accessories, all of which are designed to impede the spread of the effects of fire and smoke.